 - Texas Interscholastic League Foundation Scholarship

-Seniors who competed at the state level in a UIL academic contest any year of their high school career (CX debaters must have advanced to the second day of competition) or the UIL Young Filmmakers Festival are eligible.
-Applicants must plan to attend a Texas college or university, must enroll full-time and maintain a 2.5 GPA, have taken either the SAT or ACT.
+Seniors who competed at the state level in a UIL academic, one-act play, or theatrical design contest any year of their high school career (CX debaters must have advanced to the second day of competition) are eligible.
+Applicants must plan to attend a Texas college or university, must enroll full-time, and have taken either the SAT or ACT.
 The online application is at www.tilfoundation.org.

-- Ozarka “Every Drop Counts” Earth Science Scholarship
+- Ozarka “Every Drop Counts” Earch Science Scholarship

 Two Texas students will each receive a $10,000 scholarship.
-Applicants must pursue a four-year degree in the field of earth/environmental science (examples: geology, hydrogeology, environmental science, environmental law, environmental education, forestry, oceanography, and ecology).
-Application forms available in the Counselors’ Office.
+Students must have a 3.0 (4.0 scale) GPA and must be purusing a four-year degree in the field of earth/environmental science – Geology, Hydrogrology, Environmental Science, Environmental Law, Environmental Educaiton, Forestry, Oceanography, Ecology, etc. Applications available in the Counselors’ Office or here.